Canon 100D vs Panasonic GX85

 Review summary: Canon 100D vs Panasonic GX85

 So what is the bottom line?
 Which of the two cameras – the Canon 100D or the Panasonic GX85 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (17.9 vs 15.8MP) with a 8% higher linear resolution.